lupyuen/lupyuen.github.io/src/display.md

 It took only a few days to get the PineTime ST7789 + LVGL code running on BL602.

 That's the beauty of coding Embedded Programs with HAL...
 Our programs become __much easier to port to other Microcontrollers and Operating Systems.__

+_What about the Embedded Apps that were built with LVGL?_

+Since we will support LVGL on most BL602 Operating Systems...
+Yes Embedded Apps built with LVGL will run on BL602!

+We hope that __Embedded Apps for BL602 will be built with LVGL,__ so that that they will run on any BL602 Operating System: FreeRTOS, Mynewt, RIOT, Rust, Zephyr, ...

 ![PineCone BL602 with ST7789 Display powered by battery](https://lupyuen.github.io/images/display-battery.jpg)